hyperlightjs/website/docs/getting-started.md

 ## About Hyperlight

-Hyperlight is a lightweight framework based on [Hyperapp]() and [tinyhttp](https://github.com/talentlessguy/tinyhttp).
+Hyperlight is a lightweight framework based on [Hyperapp](https://github.com/jorgebucaran/hyperapp) and [tinyhttp](https://github.com/talentlessguy/tinyhttp).

-It is targeted to build exclusively to ESM and is written in TypeScript.
-It supports JSX syntax and regular HyperScript, as well as [TypeScript](https://www.typescriptlang.org/) and regular JavaScript.

-The framework supports styling with CSS imports, as well as pre-processors which can be accomplished using [Esbuild plugins](https://esbuild.github.io/plugins/#finding-plugins) (example: [Stylus plugin](https://github.com/ym-project/esbuild-stylus-loader))
+By targeting only ESM Hyperlight avoids module resolution problems and dirty hacks and instead, follows the standards.
+It also builds blazingly fast thanks to [esbuild](https://github.com/evanw/esbuild/).

+Hyperlight supports JavaScript and [TypeScript](https://www.typescriptlang.org/) out of the box.

+Hyperscript (`h()` calls) notation is supported and JSX can be enabled using a special package.

+The framework supports CSS imports.
+Although, you can easily connect preprocessors with the help of [esbuild plugins](https://esbuild.github.io/plugins/#finding-plugins).

 ## Project setup